Mathurapur, South 24 Parganas: Demographics

 According to the 2011 Census of India, Mathurapur had a total population of 7,797, of which 3,970 (51%) were males and 3,827 (49%) were females.
 There were 874 persons in the age range of 0–6 years.
 The total number of literate persons in Mathurapur was 5,722 (82.65% of the population over 6 years).

 Civic administration

 Police station

-Mathurapur police station covers an area of 115 km^{2}.
+Mathurapur police station is responsible for an area of 115 km^{2}.
 It has jurisdiction over parts of the Mathurapur I CD block.

 CD block HQ

 The headquarters of the Mathurapur I CD block are located at PO Mathurapur.

 Infrastructure

 According to the District Census Handbook 2011, Mathurapur covered an area of 5.0169 km^{2}.
 Among the physical aspects, there is a railway station at Mathurapur Road 2 km away.
 Among the civic amenities, the protected water supply involved uncovered wells.
 It had 736 domestic electric connections.
 Among the medical facilities it had a family welfare centre in the town and a nursing home 0.5 km away.
 Among the educational facilities it had were 6 primary schools, 2 middle schools, 2 secondary schools, the nearest senior secondary school at Ramnagar 1 km away.
 An important commodity it produced was paddy.